 This is an e-tendering portal allowing all tender related documentation to be issued and received electronically.

-Register for free on the portal and sign up to receive email alerts when new contracts are published.
+Register for free on the portal and sign up to receive email alerts when new contracts are published for the council and Norwich City Services Limited.

 When registered you can: